 This post is for those moms who want to start giving their little ones chores, but aren’t sure what they can realistically do.
 If you are trying to get your littles involved in helping around the house more, here are some chore ideas that toddlers and preschoolers can realistically do and tips to help make them happen.
-This post is written in partnership with Hoover and all opinions and tips are 100% my own.

 I am a long game person.
 A big picture thinker.